Back to prior page

 1887 - 1943

-When Ed Tabor sent me the above clip from one of the 1932 editions of the Standard Casting Directory, I was surprised to read Atchley's list of stage work, including plays on the New York stage.
+When Ed Tabor sent me the above from one of the 1932 editions of the Standard Casting Directory, I was surprised at Atchley's list of New York stage play credits.

 Hooper's mother and Art Phillips' father were brother and sister.
 Hooper's mother was Susan Elizabeth Phillips.
-Her father was William Phillips who served in the Union Army during the Civil War and was a Tennessee Republican State Senator in the 44th General Assembly (1885-1887) representing Cocke, Jefferson and Senier counties.
+Her father was William Phillips who served in the Union Army during the Civil War and was a Tennessee Republican State Senator in the 44th General Assembly (1885-1887) representing Cocke, Jefferson and Sevier counties.
 He had owned slaves.
 He died in 1918.
 William was the grandfather of James Arthur Atchley who is mentioned as being a sometime member of the Tennessee General Assembly.
 He must have been Hooper's brother.
+(There is a 17 year old son named Arthur Atchley listed in the 1900 census.)
 He was also a Republican.
 Art's brother Lemuel Phillips was named after Hooper.
 Art heard of Hooper's death while in the Navy during WWII.
 He was on the aircraft carrier U.S.S.
 Ommaney Bay which was sunk by a kamikaze on January 4, 1945.
 According to the family, Hooper had been diagnosed with cancer and this was the probable reason for his suicide.
 Hooper Atchley's full name, birth and death dates are: Lemuel Hooper Atchley, April 30, 1887 to November 17, 1943.

 (Courtesy of Mitch Collins and Arthur Phillips)

 Atchley is interred at Phillips Cemetary near Newport, Tennessee.
-Note that the marker shows Atchley's passing as November 17, 1943, but the California Death Records database noted above has November 16, 1943.
+Note that the marker shows Atchley's passing as November 17, 1943.
+The death certificate has him passing away on November 16, 1943.

 (Courtesy of Les Adams)